lidofinance/lido-earn/docs/specification.md

 **Errors:**

-* `RecoveryAlreadyActive`: Thrown when trying to activate recovery that's already active.
+* `RecoveryModeAlreadyActive`: Thrown when trying to activate recovery that's already active.
 * `DisabledDuringEmergencyMode`: Thrown when attempting a disabled action while emergency mode is active.
 * `EmergencyModeAlreadyActive`: Thrown when attempting to activate emergency mode more than once.
 * `EmergencyModeNotActive`: Thrown when trying to activate recovery without emergency mode being active.
-* `ZeroBalance`: Thrown when trying to activate recovery with balance being zero.
+* `InvalidRecoveryAssets(uint256 assets)`: Thrown when trying to activate recovery with balance being zero.
-* `ZeroSupply`: Thrown when trying to activate recovery with supply being zero.
+* `InvalidRecoverySupply(uint256 supply)`: Thrown when trying to activate recovery with supply being zero.

 **Events:**

 * `EmergencyModeActivated(uint256 emergencyAssetsSnapshot, uint256 activationTimestamp)`: Emitted when emergency mode is activated.
 * `EmergencyWithdrawal(uint256 recovered, uint256 remaining)`: Emitted when assets are withdrawn from protocol during emergency.
-* `RecoveryActivated(uint256 recoveryBalance, uint256 recoverySupply, uint256 remainingProtocolBalance, uint256 implicitLoss)`: Emitted when emergency recovery is activated.
+* `RecoveryModeActivated(uint256 recoveryBalance, uint256 recoverySupply, uint256 remainingProtocolBalance, uint256 implicitLoss)`: Emitted when emergency recovery is activated.
 Parameters:
   - `recoveryBalance`: The vault's asset balance that will be distributed to users (snapshotted as `recoveryAssets`)
   - `recoverySupply`: Total supply of shares at recovery activation
   - `remainingProtocolBalance`: Amount of assets still stuck in the target vault (if any)